Message To My People ~ The Prophets Do Speak

 God gave men the job of taking care of the garden (Gen 2:15).
 He also gave him Eve to be with him for companionship, and also to be his help mate (Gen 2:18).
 You will see this relationship throughout history between man and woman.
 Keeping in mind that God did not place Eve under Adam but as a partner to take care of the Garden and walk hand in hand.
 The order of authority in creation is always the same pattern from beginning to end, God, Jesus, man, woman, children, man being the head of the human family of God (Eph 5:23,24).

 God desire is for men to be a leader and in control (Deut 28:13).
 God in his wisdom has put specific time for all things, and he doesn’t wait for anyone to finish his works.
 There are times he can’t find a man to do his work (Eze 22:30), There was a time Israel did not have a strong leader and someone they can trust.
-Deborah a prophetess and a judge rose up to lead the army of Israel against the army of the Canaan king and overcome them (Judges 4).
+Deborah a prophetess who was a judge rose up to lead the army of Israel against the army of the Canaan king and overcome them (Judges 4).
 So, we can see that a woman can do great things outside the kitchen.

 Though the woman for the most part is created to bare children and cook a meal, some of them God has given them gifts and talents for other works (Rom 12:6-8); and this work can be anything including, preaching behind a pulpit, prophesying, or mission fields, or leading a group We are going back to the Old Testament and see some great woman do great works of faith, in that time period.